-The Forbes logo demonstrates a businesslike and serious approach.
-Light aristocratic features and a touch of elegance have been added to the emblem, which indicates the desire to revive dry data and numbers to make the business world interesting.
+The Forbes logo conveys a businesslike, serious approach.
+Light aristocratic features and a touch of elegance have been added to the emblem, indicating a desire to revive dry data and numbers and make the business world more interesting.

 Meaning and History

 The original name of the world-famous magazine was Forbes: Devoted to Doers and Doings.
-It was co-created by two acquaintances: Bertie Charles Forbes, a Scottish-American journalist, and Walter Drey, CEO of Wall Street.
+It was co-created by two acquaintances: Bertie Charles Forbes, a Scottish-American journalist, and Walter Drey, a Wall Street CEO.
 The first provided his name and financial support, and the second was his publishing experience.
 Walter took over as head of B.C.
-Forbes Publishing Company, and Bertie Charles became editor-in-chief of the magazine.
+Forbes Publishing Company and Bertie Charles became editor-in-chief of the magazine.
 He remained in this position until his death.

-After 1954, the father’s business passed on to his sons: Bruce Charles Forbes took the presidency and CEO of the company of the same name, and Malcolm Forbes headed the magazine as editor-in-chief.
-They raised the prestige of the publication to a very high level, attracting potential buyers’ attention.
+After 1954, the father’s business was passed on to his sons: Bruce Charles Forbes became president and CEO of the company of the same name, and Malcolm Forbes served as editor-in-chief of the magazine.
+They raised the publication’s prestige to a very high level, attracting potential buyers’ attention.
 Today, the print edition also has its Internet platform.
-As a result 2014, the company that publishes Forbes was bought by the Hong Kong investment group Integrated Whale Media Investments.
+As a result of the 2014 sale, the company that publishes Forbes was bought by the Hong Kong investment group Integrated Whale Media Investments.

 The world is equal to the magazine because it is famous for its impartial business view.
 He is appreciated for his regular rankings, including ranked lists of the world’s billionaires, planetary influencers, wealthy celebrities, the richest Americans (Forbes 400), and leading international companies (Forbes Global 2000).
-The magazine has many logos because it strives to keep up with the times and attract readers’ attention.
+The magazine uses many logos to stay current and attract readers’ attention.

 What is Forbes?

-Forbes is a periodical publication that publishes content on serious topics related to the global economy.
+Forbes is a periodical that covers serious topics related to the global economy.
 Its articles cover issues of science, technology, finance, marketing, investments, politics, business, and more.
 However, it is best known for its annual rankings of the largest companies and wealthiest individuals.
 The first issue of the magazine was published in 1917 under the title Forbes: Devoted to Doers and Doings.

 1917 – 1918

-The debut numbers were adorned with the inscription “Forbes Magazine,” located in two rows and executed in the font in the Old English style.
+The debut numbers were adorned with the inscription “Forbes Magazine,” set in two rows and executed in the Old English style.
 At the ends of the wide letters, instead of serifs, there were bold dots with miniature curls that resembled commas.
 They were especially pronounced in “F,” “G,” “E,” “Z,” “S,” and “R.” Both “A” had small hook-like protrusions.
 “B,” “M,” and “I” have been styled with mini serifs.

 1918 – 1922